Questions on Thyroid Surgery

 1. c

-Hashimoto's thyroiditis is an autoimmune process that is thought to be initiated by the activation of CD4+T (helper) lymphocytes with specificity for thyroid antigens.
+Hashimoto's thyroiditis is an autoimmune process initiated by CD4+T lymphocytes with specificity for thyroid antigens.

 Hypothyroidism is due to cytotoxic cells and autoantibodies.

-Primary treatment is Thyroxine and surgery is only indicated for cosmetic reasons .
+Primary treatment is Thyroxine; surgery only for cosmetic reasons.

 a) Hashimoto thyroiditis